Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 Make some directories
 ---------------------
-Certain file-creation parts of the project code may trigger an ``IOError`` saying ``No such file or directory`` when the destination directory doesn't already exist.
+Certain file-creation parts of the project code may trigger an error such as ``No such file or directory`` when the destination directory doesn't already exist.
 This behavior should probably be fixed at some point, but in the meantime, you'll need to create at least the following directories:

 - ``<PROCESSING_ROOT>/images/features``
 - ``<PROCESSING_ROOT>/images/preprocess``